Prowlcorp/Pokemon-Showdown-VProwl/config/CUSTOM-RULES.md

 `Gen 8 Camomons` - Pokémon will change their typing to match their first two moveslots

-`Gen 7 Tier Shift` - Pokémon will have higher base stats the lower their Gen 7 Smogon tier is

 `Dynamax Clause` - prevent Pokémon from Dynamaxing during battle.
 Cannot be used to allow Dynamaxing in old gens

 `Endless Battle Clause` - prevent battles from proceeding endlessly